mlajtos/moniel/README.md

 ```
 As we can clearly see, this isn't better.
 Actually it is harder to read and understand.
 What if we skipped the step of translating formulas into graphs?
 What if we adopted our graph thinking for the direct definition of computational graphs?
 ## Composition
 In mathematics, we have functions that can be composed.
 For example, we can rewrite `h(g(f(x)))` into `(h.g.f)(x)`.
 This is called *function composition* (notice the order of execution).
 As you can see, this is directly related to stacking layers on top of each other in deep learning practice.
 But how we think about it is slightly different.
-We rather talk about *chain of transformations*.
+We rather talk about *chain of transformations*, so instead of using prefix notation, we should switch to postfix notation.

 As an example, we can look at a definition of a simple MLP in high-level Python framework [Keras](https://keras.io/):
 ```python
 from keras.models import Sequential from keras.layers import Dense, Dropout, Activation